Autumn Roasted Chicken and Butternut Squash Skillet

 Ingredients

-- 1 Tablespoon butter or sub for more avocado oil
+- 1 Tablespoon butter, or sub for olive or avocado oil

 - 1 1/2 cups butternut squash, peeled and cubed